Member | Established: 1953 | Member since 1977

 Current Status: Execute

 In 2012, IBR-IRE established an IPSAS/EPSAS working group to coordinate its activities in promoting the standards to relevant stakeholders.
-The group comprises registered auditors with a specific knowledge in local and/or international public sector accounting, and most recently met in 2018.
+The group comprises registered auditors with a specific knowledge in local and/or international public sector accounting and continues to meet.

 Current Status: Sustain